 Visit San Francisco’s #1 tourist destination!
 Fisherman’s Wharf is a bustling hub of activity from morning until after dark.
-Eat freshly caught Dungeness crab, purchase San Francisco memorabilia, or take a tour of the surrounding area on a Segway.
+Eat freshly caught Dungeness crab, purchase San Francisco memorabilia, or take a tour of the surrounding area on a Segway glide or Lucky Tuk Tuk adventure.
 Fisherman’s Wharf offers hours of entertainment, especially if you know where to look.
-Hot deals on many of the Wharf’s best attractions and eateries!

 The Fisherman’s Wharf area was originally the location of a small fishing community of first generation Italian immigrants who made the area their home in the early 1800s.
 These families owned fishing boats that set sail daily, hauling in a wide variety of fresh fish, crab, and other seafood to sell and eat at home.